ping3108/AndroidFirstGithubDemo/README.md

 # AndroidFirstGithubDemo
-just a test in using github
+just a test in using github.
 first time of using github in project management